antoninvf/GeronimoManagerAPI/README.md

-# GeronimoUpdaterAPI
+# GeronimoManagerAPI

-API for listing versions and modpacks on https://api.gangnamstyle.dev/geronimo
+API for listing versions and modpacks on https://api.flwn.dev/geronimo